FAC9/READMES/command-line.md

-<<<<<<< HEAD
 # Command Line

 ### What is Bash? ###

 Short answer: **Bash is a Unix shell**.

- - A ** shell** is a user interface for access to an operating system's services.
+ - A **shell** is a user interface for access to an operating system's services.
 It is an example of a command-line interface (CLI), as opposed to the graphical user interface (GUI).
 It is named a shell because it is a layer around the operating system kernel.
 Shells may be used interactively, with input typed from the keyboard in the text window, or non-interactively, reading commands from a file (a script).

 - **Unix shell** is a shell that provides a traditional Unix-like command line user interface.